YouAreMyTrap/ScoreSaber-Replay-Watermark-Remove/README.md

 # ScoreSaber-Replay-Watermark-Remove
-Plugin to remove the water mark from scoresaber in replays.
+Plugin to remove the watermark from scoresaber in replays.

 Instalation: